 Included within accrued liabilities at March 31, 2017 is \$14,103,000 due to the former owner of STAHL related to a profit distribution agreement in place prior to the acquisition.
-This is expected to be paid to the former owner during fiscal 2018.
+This was paid to the former owner during the first quarter of fiscal 2018.